top of page

 I am collaborating on an exploratory project aimed at establishing consensus standards for journalistic practices in an era of increasing media consolidation and declining diversity in news reporting.
 This project, involving scholars from the University of Montreal,

-Laurentian University and Toronto Metropolitan University, among others, will consist of scholarly research, public engagement through a dedicated platform, and an international conference on journalistic standards scheduled for May 2025.
+Laurentian University and Toronto Metropolitan University, among others, will feature scholarly research, public engagement through a dedicated platform, and an international conference on journalistic standards, scheduled for June 2025.

 Select Publications